 You can easily access your git repository from noto either through the command line in the Jupyter terminal or through the point-and-click interface of the git extension of JupyterLab, accessible from the Git menu at the top of the Jupyter window.
 Please see our documentation to set up SSH authentication to avoid having to repeatedly enter your login credentials.
 If you are new to git, we advise you to follow one of the many tutorials on the web to familiarize yourself with it beforehand.
 Then you can see this tutorial on how to use the point-and-click interface of the JupyterLab git extension.

-Steps a) and b) can be easily done via the EPFL moodle platform, which is connected to noto thanks to a dedicated plugin.
+Steps 1) and 2) can be easily done via the EPFL moodle platform, which is connected to noto thanks to a dedicated plugin.
 As a result: